JOY23072005/AI-voice-enabled/README.md

 ## Usage

-- **Voice Interaction**: Speak to the assistant by clicking the microphone button.
+- **Voice Interaction**: Speak to the assistant by clicking the microphone button on the `index.html` page.
 The assistant will process your speech and provide an answer.
-- **User Authentication**: Log in or sign up to track your interaction history.
+- **User Authentication**: Log in or sign up to track your interaction history on the `login.html` page.
 - **View History**: Check your last 10 interactions on the `history.html` page.

 ## Contributing